Working for a brighter future

 - Securing important investments in education, affordable housing, and mental health services:

-In 2019, legislators enacted new revenue by making the real estate excise tax more progressive, closing outdated tax breaks, and increasing business and occupation tax rates for some large companies.
-These important tax reforms resulted in almost $1 billion in much-needed investments to strengthen all our communities.
+In 2019, we successfully advocated for legislators to enact new revenue by making the real estate excise tax more progressive, closing outdated tax breaks, and increasing business and occupation tax rates for some large companies.
+These important tax reforms resulted in almost $1 billion in much-needed investments to strengthen our communities.

 - Ensuring fewer kids go to school hungry:

-In 2018, we helped make the case to fund Breakfast after the Bell, a program that provides breakfast to students with low incomes so they can show up to class ready to learn.
+In 2018, we helped make the case to fund Breakfast after the Bell, a program that provides breakfast to students in households with low incomes so they can better show up to class ready to learn.

 - Preventing an unnecessary tax break for big manufacturers: